cosmosgame/save-the-world/content/_index.md

 To care?
 I think I do know what I'm asking of you.
 Please join me anyways.

+(click on the arrow in the upper right to go to the next page)

 [1]:	https://www.youtube.com/watch?v=jDyeqihHVDY
 [2]:	https://charleseisenstein.org/books/the-more-beautiful-world-our-hearts-know-is-possible/